Skip to Content

 Maine HEAP provides assistance to low income households for their energy bills — primarily to help pay winter home heating bills for those who qualify.

-HEAP is targeted to low and very low income Maine homeowners and renters with incomes that fall within the income eligibility guidelines or 60% of the state area median income, whichever is less.
+HEAP is targeted to low and very low income Maine homeowners and renters with incomes that fall within the income eligibility guidelines.

 How do I apply for HEAP in Maine?

-Applications for the 2023-2024 season are accepted from July 17, 2023.
-To apply for HEAP, contact the Community Action Agency that serves your county.
+Applications for the HEAP Program are handled by your local Community Action Agency.
+To apply for HEAP, contact the Community Action Agency that serves your county .

 Maine Low Income Household Water Assistance Program (LIHWAP)